hodel33/sqlite-x33/README.md

 - **Seamless SQLite Connection Management**: Easily manage SQLite database connections without the hassle.
 - **External Execute Function**: Provides a handy external function to execute SQL commands, making it easier to integrate into other modules.
 - **Foreign Key Support**: Automatically enables FOREIGN KEYS for SQLite 3 out of the box.

+## Installation

+To set up SQLiteX33 in your project:

+1. **Download**:
+   Download the `sqlite_x33.py` file from this repository.

+2. **Place in Project Directory**:
+   Move the `sqlite_x33.py` file to the root directory of your project, or where you plan on using SQLiteX33.

+3. **Import and Use**:
+   Follow the usage instructions below to get started with SQLiteX33.

 ## Usage